alanasp/ghc-proposals/proposals/deprecating_exports_proposal.rst

 Implementation Plan
 -------------------
+UPDATE: The proposed changes are now implemented and in a review phase.

 I would aim to implement the proposed changes as part of my GSoC 2018 commitment.
 To achieve this, I will maintain regular communications with my mentors Matthew Pickering and Erik de Castro Lopo and the broader GHC developer community.